 Jam + Toast

 My husband and I enjoyed eating breakfast at Jam + Toast, a cute eatery serving breakfast and lunch dishes.
 Crepes, omelets, waffles, pancakes, and Benedicts mostly make up the menu, but I was intrigued by the five skillet options.
+It is worth noting that I learned about Jam + Toast when googling the best restaurants in Irving and reviewed the TripAdvisor list.

 I chose the Irving Skillet, which tempted me with the chicken apple sausages.
 Other ingredients included roasted red peppers, fresh mushrooms, spinach, and Monterey Jack cheese.
 Eggs are cooked your way and laid across the top and a bed of hash-browned potatoes on the bottom.